wandb/docs/docs/support/docker_queues_run_multiple_jobs_that_download_same_artifact_useartifact.md

 tags:
    - launch
 ---
-No caching exists; each job operates independently.
+No caching exists; each launch job operates independently.
 Configure the queue or agent to mount a shared cache using Docker arguments in the queue configuration.

 Additionally, mount the W&B artifacts cache as a persistent volume for specific use cases.